d2si/sovereign-keys/README.md

 <!-- GETTING STARTED -->
 # Getting Started

-Here are the instructions allowing you to setup and use `Sovereign Keys` in your own AWS account or AWS Organization.
+Here are the instructions allowing you to set up and use `Sovereign Keys` in your own AWS account or AWS Organization.

 ## Prerequisites